CDC: 85% of Virus Patients Reported Wearing Masks ‘Always’ or ‘Often’

 — Office of the Governor of California (@CAgovernor) October 13, 2020

-“Trump administration’s effort to develop and distribute a vaccine in record-time under Operation Warp Speed appears to have been working with remarkable efficiency,” experts cited by the New York Times noted this week.

-The CDC study found that positive participants were more likely to go out for food than those who tested negative, acknowledging that wearing a face-covering while eating and drinking is virtually impossible.
+The CDC study found that positive participants were more likely to go out for food than those who tested negative, acknowledging that wearing a face covering while eating and drinking is virtually impossible.

 “Adults with confirmed COVID-19 (case-patients) were approximately twice as likely as were control-participants to have reported dining at a restaurant in the 14 days before becoming ill,” CDC noted.
 However, the health agency conceded that there is no accurate way to pinpoint whether the COVID-19-infected participants contracted the disease when they took their masks off to eat or drink.